 This is quite an irony.
-Post-Pandemic, as brands are having to figure out how to sell their products directly to consumers through eCommerce, we are debating the future of identity.
+Post-Pandemic, as brands are having to figure out how to sell their products directly to consumers, we are debating the future of identity.

 Disney, whose theme park and cruise business have been devastated by COVID, recently announced that they are closing 20% of their Disney stores, choosing instead to invest in shopDisney -- their eCommerce site.
 Many don’t think of Disney as retail, but Disney Parks produce about $6 billion in merchandise and food sales.
 So, it's no surprise that Disney is trying to replace that with digital merchandise sales via eCommerce.
 Anyone who has taken their kids to Disneyland knows this: we often end up spending a lot on Disney branded merchandise while at the park.
 Now, we get to do it from a couch.

 Around the same time, Google announced that they will no longer provide any 1:1 identity mechanism to their advertisers to replace third-party cookies.
 When Google announced over a year ago that they would get rid of third-party cookies, it was not clear whether they would replace it with a new mechanism or at least get behind industry initiatives like Unified ID.
 Now they finally have made a decision.